+Do you have a fire pit or fireplace?
 If yes, what do you do with the remaining charcoal after using any of the two?
 My guess is that you gather it up and throw it away.
+This is why would should have charcoal around the property.

 What is Charcoal?

 Charcoal is the black carbon residue you get after heating wood (or other plant and animal materials) in an oxygen-restricted environment.
 As it burns, wood releases all the water and sap and neutralizes toxins.
-What is left behind is pure ash, carbon and potassium.
+What is left behind is pure ash, carbon, and potassium.

 But today, I’ll be talking about the common charcoal you get after heating wood without additives.